Valentine's Candy-Grams for Sale to CRUSH Colorectal Cancer

 Bags of candy can be purchased for $5 now and delivered to that special someone at Duke Hospital or in campus clinics and offices during the week of February 12 to 16.
 (Email Sherri Haley, RN, for an order form, or download order form and page Sherri at 970-4460 or Wanda at 970-6128 to pick up your completed form and money.
 You can also pay with Venmo @CRUSH2018)

 Registration is already open for the 2018 CRUSH Colorectal Cancer 5K Run/Walk, now in it's fifth year, which is held in honor and celebration of those whose lives have been touched by colorectal cancer and to benefit colorectal cancer research at Duke.
-Hosted by the Duke Multidisciplinary Gastrointestinal Cancers Program, the walk benefits colorectal cancer research at Duke and community outreach and education.
+Hosted by the Duke Cancer Institute Gastrointestinal Cancer disease group, the walk benefits colorectal cancer research at Duke and community outreach and education.

 Last year, CRUSH teams and their supporters broke records raising more than $100,000 — $30,000 more than in 2016.
 Event organizers are challenging walkers and runners to make 2018 "even better."